-Further, Varex may find that it needs to restructure or divest acquired businesses or assets of those businesses.
-Even if it does so, an acquisition may not produce the full efficiencies, growth, or benefits that were expected.
-If Varex decides to sell assets or a business, it may be difficult to identify buyers or alternative exit strategies on acceptable terms, in a timely manner, or at all, which could delay the accomplishment of its strategic objectives.
-Varex may be required to dispose of a business at a lower price or on less advantageous terms, or to recognize greater losses than it had anticipated.
+Further, we may find that we need to restructure or divest acquired businesses or assets of those businesses.
+Completed acquisitions may not produce the full efficiencies, growth, or benefits that were expected.
+If we decide to sell assets or a business, it may be difficult to identify buyers or alternative exit strategies on acceptable terms, in a timely manner, or at all, which could delay the accomplishment of our strategic objectives.
+We may be required to dispose of a business at a lower price or on less advantageous terms, or to recognize greater losses than we had anticipated.

-If Varex acquires a business, it allocates the total purchase price to the acquired business' tangible assets and liabilities, identifiable intangible assets, and liabilities based on their fair values as of the date of the acquisition and records the excess of the purchase price over those values as goodwill.
-If it fails to achieve the anticipated growth from an acquisition, or if it decides to sell assets or a business, it may be required to recognize an impairment loss on the write down of its assets and goodwill, which could materially and adversely affect its financial results.
-In addition, acquisitions can result in potentially dilutive issuances of equity securities or the incurrence of debt, contingent liabilities or expenses, or other charges, any of which could harm Varex's business and affect its financial results.
+If we acquire a business, we allocate the total purchase price to the acquired business' tangible assets and liabilities, identifiable intangible assets, and liabilities based on their fair values as of the date of the acquisition and records the excess of the purchase price over those values as goodwill.
+If we fail to achieve the anticipated growth from an acquisition, or if we decide to sell assets or a business, we may be required to recognize an impairment loss on the write down of our assets and goodwill, which could materially and adversely affect our financial results.
+In addition, acquisitions can result in potentially dilutive issuances of equity securities or the incurrence of debt, contingent liabilities or expenses, or other charges, any of which could harm our business and affect our financial results.

-Additionally, Varex participates in joint ventures and has investments in privately-held companies, for example, its 40% ownership in dpiX LLC, its major supplier of its amorphous silicon-based thin film transistor arrays (flat panels used in its digital detectors) and VEC Imaging GmbH & Co.
+Additionally, we participate in joint ventures and have investments in privately-held companies, for example, our 40% ownership in dpiX LLC, our major supplier of our amorphous silicon-based thin film transistor arrays (flat panels used in our digital detectors) and VEC Imaging GmbH & Co.
 KG, a joint venture to develop nanotube based x-ray sources.
 These investments and joint ventures are subject to risk of loss of investment capital as well as other risks.
 These investments are inherently risky, in some instances because the markets for the technologies or products these companies have under development may never materialize.
-If these companies do not succeed, Varex could lose some or all of its investment in these companies.
-There is no guarantee that the time and money invested by Varex in these projects will yield the expected returns.
+If these companies do not succeed, we could lose some or all of our investment in these companies.
+There is no guarantee that the time and money invested by us in these projects will yield the expected returns.

-Warranty claims may materially and adversely affect Varex's business.
+Warranty claims may materially and adversely affect our business.

-Varex could experience an increase in warranty claims as a result of issues with product quality or product failures as a direct result of Varex's design, manufacturing, or issues in its supply chain.
-Such an occurrence may damage Varex's market reputation, cause sales to decline, or require repairs or voluntary remedial measures to enhance customer satisfaction, which could materially and adversely impact Varex's financial results.
-Increased warranty claims on any given product could cause Varex to halt production on that product and significantly impair Varex's liquidity and profitability, and cause reputational harm to Varex.
-Because some categories of products tend to experience higher numbers of warranty claims than others, a shift in the types of products that Varex's customers purchase could lead to an increase in warranty claims.
-If actual levels of warranty claims are greater than the level of claims Varex estimates, cost of sales could increase, and Varex's financial condition could be materially and adversely affected.
-In addition, product quality issues could result in significant follow-on effects for Varex, including, among other things, reputational harm to Varex and its customers, loss of customers, and liability as a result of product quality issues.
-These outcomes would materially and adversely affect Varex's business and financial condition.
+We could experience an increase in warranty claims as a result of issues with product quality or product failures as a direct result of our design, manufacturing, or issues in our supply chain.
+Such an occurrence may damage our market reputation, cause sales to decline, or require repairs or voluntary remedial measures to enhance customer satisfaction, which could materially and adversely impact our financial results.
+Increased warranty claims on any given product could cause us to halt production on that product and significantly impair our liquidity and profitability, and cause reputational harm to us.
+Because some categories of products tend to experience higher numbers of warranty claims than others, a shift in the types of products that our customers purchase could lead to an increase in warranty claims.
+If actual levels of warranty claims are greater than the level of claims we estimate, cost of sales could increase, and our financial condition could be materially and adversely affected.
+In addition, product quality issues could result in significant follow-on effects for us, including, among other things, reputational harm to us and our customers, loss of customers, and liability as a result of product quality issues.
+These outcomes would materially and adversely affect our business and financial condition.